-Why is it important to calculate ROI for your Knowledge Sharing project?
+Why is it important to calculate the ROI of your Knowledge Sharing project?

 Measuring the return on investment (ROI) for knowledge sharing can be a real challenge.
 But, whichever stage you’re at - whether you’ve already implemented your platform, or are just beginning to - it’s important, and can sometimes be vital in order to get your project off the ground.